carljmosca/LocalLens/README.md

 # LocalLens

-A browser-based Points of Interest (POI) search application powered by AI.
-Search for locations using natural language queries with cuisine/attribute filtering.
+A browser-based Points of Interest (POI) search application powered by a local language model.
+Search for locations using natural language queries with advanced proximity search and attribute filtering.

 ## Features

-- 🤖 **AI-Powered Search**: Uses FLAN-T5 language model running entirely in your browser
+- 🤖 **LM-Powered Search**: Uses FLAN-T5-small language model running entirely in your browser
 - 🎯 **Natural Language Queries**: "Show me Italian restaurants" or "Find parks near me"
+- 🔍 **Proximity Search**: "Parks with nearby restaurants" or "Museums near coffee shops"
-- 🏷️ **Attribute Filtering**: Filter by cuisine, style, or any custom attributes
+- 🏷️ **Advanced Attribute Filtering**: Filter by cuisine, style, or any custom attributes for both primary and nearby POIs
+- 🗺️ **Google Maps Integration**: Click addresses to open in Google Maps
 - 🌐 **Fully Client-Side**: No backend required, runs 100% in the browser
 - ⚡ **WebGPU Accelerated**: Fast inference using WebGPU when available
 - 📱 **Responsive Design**: Works on desktop and mobile devices
+- 🐛 **Debug Logging**: Configurable debug output for development

 ## Live Demo

-Visit the live demo at: `https://[your-username].github.io/local-lens-app/`
+Visit the live demo at: `https://carljmosca.github.io/LocalLens/`

 ## Local Development